The complete guide to sugar

 - Nonalcoholic fatty liver disease (NAFLD): High fructose intake has been recognized as a contributor to NAFLD, as it can lead to excessive storage of triglycerides in the liver.
 Moreover, researchers have reported that people with NAFLD convert fructose to triglycerides at much higher rates than those who don’t have the disease.5

-- Potentially increased cardiovascular disease risk: In addition to raising triglycerides and insulin, high sugar intake may lead to decreased HDL cholesterol and smaller LDL particles — all of which may increase heart attack risk.6 A 2014 observational study found that people who consumed 25% or more of their calories from sugar were more than twice as likely to die from heart disease as those who consumed less than 10% of their calories from sugar.7
+- Potentially increased cardiovascular disease risk: In addition to raising triglycerides and insulin, high sugar intake may lead to decreased HDL cholesterol and smaller LDL particles — all of which may increase heart attack risk.6 A 2014 observational study found that people who consumed 25% or more of their calories from sugar were nearly three times as likely to die from heart disease as those who consumed the least added sugar.7

 - Possibly increased inflammation: Research has shown a connection between sugar and inflammation, even at intakes considered “moderate.”
 In a three-week study, healthy young men who consumed 12 ounces (360 ml) of soda per day experienced a rise in inflammatory markers, along with adverse changes in blood cholesterol values.8